 Treasurer: Rita Warrener

-This is Rita's third year on the Committee but she has worked in tourism for several decades across retail travel, tourism marketing, industry development.
-Her current role is Policy & Industry Coordinator at Tourism Tasmania.
+This is Rita's fourth year on the Committee and she has worked in tourism for several decades across retail travel, tourism marketing and industry development.
+Her current role is Policy & Industry Manager at Tourism Tasmania.

-Rita stays in the industry because she genuinely believes that tourism provides economic and social benefits for Tasmanians, and is an industry that is sustainable into the
+Rita has remained in the industry because she genuinely believes that tourism provides economic and social benefits for Tasmanians, and it is an industry that is sustainable into the future.

-She is also I’m involved in T21, check out the strategy at www.t21.net.au
+She is also involved in T21, check out the strategy at www.t21.net.au

 Rita says she's fortunate to be working in such a positive industry.
 Visitors love Tasmania and the people who work in the industry are passionate about what they deliver.